opentext-idol/idol-tutorials/tutorials/retrieval/answer/PART_III.md

 In order to replicate the data ingestion and viewing set up from the previous lesson, we need:

-1. the sample data folder with our documents to be ingested
+1. the sample data folder with our documents to be ingested,
-1. the NiFi container
+1. the NiFi container,
-1. the IDOL content configuration file with our metadata field setup
+1. the IDOL Content configuration file with our custom parametric field setup,
+1. the IDOL View Server configuration, using NiFi to retrieve documents, and
-1. the IDOL Find container with view configuration
+1. the IDOL Find container with view configuration.

 ### Sample data folder